Gregory Peck: 1944–1946: Hollywood breakthrough

-In Peck's second movie, The Keys of the Kingdom (1944), he plays an 80-year-old Roman Catholic priest who looks back at his undertakings during over half a century of his determined, self-sacrificing missionary work in China.
+In Peck's second movie, The Keys of the Kingdom (1944), he played an 80-year-old Roman Catholic priest who looks back at his undertakings during over half a century of his determined, self-sacrificing missionary work in China.
 The film shows the character aging from his 20s to 80; Peck was featured in almost every scene.
 The film was nominated for four Academy Awards, including the Academy Award for Best Actor, which was Peck's first nomination.
 Although the film finished only 27th at the box office in North America for 1944, Jay Carr of Turner Classic Movies refers to it as Peck's breakthrough performance, while writer Patrick McGilligan says that it "catapulted him to stardom".
 At the time of release, Peck's performance was lauded by Variety and The New York Times, despite mixed reviews for the film itself.
 (Note: Variety described the movie as "a cavalcade of a priest's life, played excellently by Peck, what transcends all the cinematic action is the impact of tolerance, service, faith and godliness", Bosley Crowther of The New York Times wrote, "Much of the dialogue that is cautiously arranged between and among these people is tedious, since it lacks real depth or point", but Peck "gives a quiet and forceful performance.")
 The Radio Times referred to it as "a long, talkative and rather undramatic picture" but admitted that "its success saved Peck's career".
 Craig Butler of AllMovie states "he gives a commanding performance, full of his usual quiet dignity and intelligence, and spiked with stubbornness and an inner fire that make the character truly come alive".

 In The Valley of Decision (1945), a romantic drama about intermingling social classes, Peck plays the eldest son of a wealthy steel mill owner in 1870s Pittsburgh who has a romance with one of his family's maids, portrayed by Greer Garson. who was nominated for the Academy Award for Best Actress.
 Upon release, reviews from The New York Times and Variety were somewhat positive, with Peck's performance described as commanding.
 (Note: Bosley Crowther wrote, "Peck's performance is "quietly commanding".
 Variety said the tale "is movingly dealt with" and that "Peck has the personality and ability to command attention in any scene.")
 It was North America's highest-grossing movie of 1945.